seatcode/ephemeral-runner-profiler/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-If you are using ephemeral self-hosted GitHub runners, you have probably faced a challenge: how to monitor the resources?
+If you are using **ephemeral self-hosted GitHub runners**, you have probably faced a challenge: how to monitor the resources?

 Standard metrics are not viable as usually there are not enough data points.